annefried/annefried.github.io/_pages/publications.md

 Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
 2023.
 [Is the Answer in the Text?
 Challenging ChatGPT with Evidence Retrieval from Instructive Text]().
 In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023. <i>to appear</i>

 Timo Pierre Schrader, Simon Razniewski, Lukas Lange and Annemarie Friedrich.
 2023.
-[BoschAI @ Causal News Corpus 2023: Robust Cause-Effect Span Extraction using Multi-Layer Sequence Tagging and Data Augmentation]().
+[BoschAI @ Causal News Corpus 2023: Robust Cause-Effect Span Extraction using Multi-Layer Sequence Tagging and Data Augmentation](https://arxiv.org/abs/2310.15569).
 In Proceedings of The 6th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE).
 September 2023, Varna. <i>to appear</i>

 Timo Pierre Schrader, Teresa Bürkle, Sophie Henning, Sherry Tan, Matteo Finco, Stefan Grünewald, Maira Indrikova, Felix Hildebrand and Annemarie Friedrich.
 [MuLMS-AZ: An Argumentative Zoning Dataset for the Materials Science Domain](https://aclanthology.org/2023.codi-1.1/).
 In Proceedings of the 4th Workshop on Computational Approaches to Discourse.
 Toronto, 2023.

 Annemarie Friedrich, Nianwen Xue, and Alexis Palmer.
 2023.
 [A Kind Introduction to Lexical and Grammatical Aspect, with a Survey of Computational Approaches](https://aclanthology.org/2023.eacl-main.44/).
-In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 599–622, Dubrovnik, Croatia.
+In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL), pages 599–622, Dubrovnik, Croatia.
 Association for Computational Linguistics.

 Sophie Henning, William Beluch, Alexander Fraser, and Annemarie Friedrich.
 2023.
 [A Survey of Methods for Addressing Class Imbalance in Deep-Learning Based Natural Language Processing](https://www.google.com/url?client=internal-element-cse&cx=000299513257099441687:fkkgoogvtaw&q=https://aclanthology.org/2023.eacl-main.38&sa=U&ved=2ahUKEwjb753Nyf__AhXPPOwKHcZdDAAQFnoECAcQAQ&usg=AOvVaw0I01ix9p7bEie5jIGj_8Ye).
-In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 523–540, Dubrovnik, Croatia.
+In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL), pages 523–540, Dubrovnik, Croatia.
 Association for Computational Linguistics.

 2022